 Thresholds and Rates

-The current inheritance tax threshold, or nil-rate band, is £325,000.
-The rate of inheritance tax is 40% on the amount above this threshold.
-However, if you leave your main residence to direct descendants, the additional main residence nil-rate band of £175,000 can be claimed, making the total tax-free allowance £500,000.
+The current IHT nil rate band is £325,000 per person.
+The rate of Inheritance Tax is 40% on the amount above this threshold, or a reduced rate of 36% if 10% or more of the net estate is left to charity.
+If you leave your main residence to direct descendants, the RNRB of £175,000 can also be claimed, potentially making the total tax-free allowance £500,000 per individual or £1,000,000 per married couple or civil partnership.

 For more detailed information on inheritance tax, you can visit Age UK’s guide on inheritance tax, which provides comprehensive guidance on the subject.

 Understanding these thresholds and rates is crucial for effective estate planning.
-By knowing how much of your estate is tax-free and how much is subject to inheritance tax, you can make informed decisions to minimize the tax burden on your loved ones.
+Because the NRB has been frozen since 2009, thousands of ordinary homeowners — not just the wealthy — are now caught by IHT.
+By knowing how much of your estate is tax-free and how much is subject to Inheritance Tax, you can take informed steps to minimise the tax burden on your loved ones.

 The Family Home and Its Value